osate/osate2/org.osate.help/html/plugins/MassAnalysis.md

 * **[L]** for reported items regarding the weight limit.
 * **[C]** for reported items regarding consistency between gross and net weights.

+> ##Examples##
+One example is available on [Github/Osate](https://github.com/osate/examples) and is called *ResourceBudgets*.
+You instantiate the top level system called *MySystem* as a tier0 model or as a tier2 model.
+It has a single transmission system.

+A second example is available on [Github/Osate](https://github.com/osate/alisa-examples) and is called *MutliTierAircraftExample*.
+You will find a set of project under *MultiTierAircraft* with the AADL model.
+The example is from the System Architecture Virtual Integration (SAVI) initiative.
+It has a backbone transmission system as well as a subsystem within the IMA of the aircraft.

+> Note: The example also includes a requirement and verificaiotn plan specification for automated incremental life cycle assurance under hte ALISA plug-ins (see ALISA help for details).